 Schmeer 1956, p.
 23. On the so-called „Sturmtrupps“ see Balistier in Diesener/Gries 1996, p.
 23-34 und Bytwerk in Diesener/Gries 1996, p.
 35-50.

 Eric J. Hobsbawm and Terence Ranger, The Invention of Tradition, Cambridge 1999.

-Specifically on this methology, see Warnke 1984.
+Specifically on this methodology, see Warnke 1984.

 On the perspective of empirical studies, see Brockhaus 1997; Straub 1998.
 To conduct further studies on participants’ perspectives, the interdisciplinary work group on researching the development of social structures was founded in 1997: The project “On the social psychology of the consciousness of Nazi history” was under the supervision of Harald Welzer at the Psychological Institute of the University of Hannover.
-The focal point of these studies is the question, which biographical experiences constitute the formation of memory of the Nazi era.
+The focal point of these studies is the question, of which biographical experiences constitute the formation of memory of the Nazi era.
 For its documentation, of a variety of interviews and surveys, keyword catalogues have been created.
 Publications on this research approach: Welzer 1997 and 2002.

 A major source of inspiration was the publication Politische Landschaft (Political Landscape) by Martin Warnke.
 Warnke 1992.

 The Research Centre for Political Iconography is located at the Warburg Haus Hamburg, which has an extensive library and an image index. < http://www.warburg-haus.de/ >

 The “Material Archive”, founded and initiated by Monika Wagner at the Seminar of Art History in Hamburg is a collection of texts and images on materials in art after 1945.